YIPG/Annotation/README.md

 `Yarn dev` starts to load `frontend/index.html`.
 Entry point is `frontend/index.tsx`.

 ### `Yarn start-server`
 `Yarn start-server` starts to load `sever/app.ts`.
-In `app.ts`, I connect to the local MySQL server (dataset @ https://dev.mysql.com/doc/index-other.html).
+In `app.ts`, we connect to the local MySQL server.
 The server auth setting is weak and dont use it in the production.